shah-zeb-naveed/data-structures-and-algorithms/README.md

       - In-order of BST is a sorted array.

 # Binary Search:

   - I think once trick to binary search is that when I know I can find something in mid, maybe I check for when low == high, otherwise, low/high is the answer, no need to check for mid in the while loop.
-  - Quick Sort:
-    - Just use the method for last element as pivot.
-If required another method, just select it e.g. the middle index, swap it with last and continue with the same logic as the last one.
-    - Follow the logic in the notebook.
-    - Same code can be adapted to return kth largest/smallest or k largest/smallest.
-    - Can guess loose boundaries for initial search space and iterate
-     - Binary search remains tricky to implement.
-Is it mid or mid + 1?
-Do we return left or right and until when does the loop run.
-    - Do test infinite loop
-    - I think the safest thing to do is to test last two remaining separately.

   - In subarray sum etc problems, just start with creating a cum sum and if question talks about mod, just develop a mod table.
     - Remember that if you have a mod X, adding the divisor to numerator will result in the same mod again.
 This way you can detect sums.